 The write delay value is set to 300 seconds.

-Use this command to store the DHCP binding entry to local flash or remote server.
-Use the follow methods to store DHCP binding entries:
+Use this command to store the DHCP binding entry to a remote server.
+Use the follow method to store DHCP binding entries:

 • tftp: Store the entries to remote site via TFTP.